 mmigrant families have long played an important role helping to build housing wealth in the United States.
-One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.16
+One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas found that, in recent decades, the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.22

-In West Virginia, immigrants are actively strengthening the state's housing market.
-The roughly 6,000 foreignborn homeowners in the state held almost \$2 billion in housing wealth in 2014.
-Immigrant-led households also generated 2.4 percent of the state's rental income that year, even though they led only 1.4 percent of West Virginia's households.
-Because West Virginia's immigrants are more likely to be working age, they also help address another major concern of housing experts-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In West Virginia, where seniors already make up 34.2 percent of homeowners, young immigrants may play a particularly large role buying homes and maintaining housing values in the future.
+In South Carolina, immigrants are actively strengthening the state's housing market.
+The roughly 50,000 foreign-born homeowners in the state held almost \$10 billion in housing wealth in 2014.
+Immigrant-led households also generated 7.1 percent of the state's rental income, even though they led only 5 percent of households in the state.
+Because South Carolina's immigrants are more likely to be of working age, they help address another major concern of housing experts: The large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In a state where seniors already own 32.4 percent of homes, immigrant families made up 7.1 percent of new homebuyers from 2010 to 2014-a larger-than-expected portion, given their share of the population.